tendermario/heavy-visualizer/README.md

   I want to view a visualizer with a song - so I can look good, feel good.
   I want to create my own visualizer using the libraries available - to have a custom experience.
   I want to play songs from Spotify - for ease of use.
+  If not Spotify, I want to be able to add a soundcloud link, upload a file, or use my mic to get the song.
   I want to save my visualizers - so I can use it again.

 Stretch: